Derek Bridge

 is changing over time?

-- How can these systems explain their actions and conclusions and
+How can these systems explain their actions and conclusions?

 as structured information?

-- In spam filtering we face challenges such as handling
+In using CBR for spam filtering, we faced challenges such as handling

 unstructured information,